Itch from PFIC is more than normal itching

 It’s important to talk to your doctor about the potential impact of itch

-Disruptions due to the itch from PFIC affects each patient and caregiver differently.
+Disruptions due to the itch from PFIC affect each patient and caregiver differently.

 Use the doctor discussion guide to track symptoms and have better conversations about the impact of PFIC with your doctor.